tlswg/tls13-spec/draft-ietf-tls-tls13.md

 normal TLS 1.3 ClientHello containing 0x0303 (TLS 1.2) in
 ClientHello.legacy_version but with the correct version in the "supported_versions" extension.
-If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version number.
+If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version ID.
 If the client agrees to use this version, the negotiation will proceed as appropriate for the negotiated protocol.
 A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.